tanvir-git/odoo-documentation/content/applications/marketing/marketing_automation/getting_started/target_audience.rst

 Once again, leave the second portion of the filter equation on :guilabel:`= (equal sign)`.

 Lastly, highlight the default value in the third (and final) portion of the second filter equation and type in :guilabel:`New`.
-With that completed, Odoo will only target opportunities that are in the "New" stage of the pipeline.
+With that completed, CoquiAPPs will only target opportunities that are in the "New" stage of the pipeline.

 .. image:: target_audience/filters-opportunities.png
    :align: center
-   :alt: A standard scenario using filters in the Odoo Marketing Automation app.
+   :alt: A standard scenario using filters in the CoquiAPPs Marketing Automation app.

 Scenario #2: Narrow the target down to the event attendees that purchased a specific ticket
 -------------------------------------------------------------------------------------------